albertopsmuzas/dotvim/README.md

 	* git submodule add *repository* ~/.vim/bundle/*foo_name*

 ##SUGGESTIONS
 * Add new snippets at ~/.vim/snippets folder.
-	* Add file-type specific plugins at ~/.vim/ftplugins
+* Add file-type specific plugins at ~/.vim/ftplugins.
 * Install powerline fonts or you'll see some weird symbols plotted in airline.
 You can modify my ~/.vim/vimrc file and use other themes that don't need powerline fonts.
-     For debian, type: apt-get install fonts-powerline
+  For debian, type: apt-get install fonts-powerline.